Architecture of Aylesbury: The Friarage

 This building, the former friarage at 14, Bourbon Street is the oldest building in Aylesbury that was used as a residential dwelling.
 Constructed circa 1386 as a Franciscan priory the substructure remains intact although the exterior is more modern.
-Part of the original foundation of the building can still be seen at the side in Friarage Passage.
+Part of the original foundation of the building can still be seen at the side of the Friarage Passage.

 It is possible that the building was re-fronted shortly after the dissolution of the monasteries by King Henry VIII in the 16th century.
 Re-fronting was a common practice in British building techniques and involves stripping away the external shell of the older building, sometimes just the front, and then adding a new shell.

 This building in particular is discernible as a much older building than it looks because of the uneven windows at the front.
 One will notice that no two windows are on the same level or of the same size: this indicates a more organic growth of the building over many years rather than one that has been specifically designed to look a particular way – this is a common feature of buildings of this age.

-There is a high likelihood that the building was re-fronted for a second time or had extra features added to it in the 18th century: the front door, for instance, is of a much later design than 16th century.
-However records suggest that the size of the doorway, and the position of the windows are original features from the 14th century structure.
+There is a high likelihood that the building was re-fronted for a second time or had extra features added to it in the 18th century: the front door, for instance, is of a much later design than the 16th century.
+However, records suggest that the size of the doorway and the position of the windows are original features of the 14th-century structure.

 Today the building is the main office for a firm of solicitors, who have been based in this building since the firm was founded: it had been the private residence of one of the firm's first partners.

 15th century to 18th century

 Aylesbury is and always has been quintessentially a market town, with the Market Square being the heart of the town.
 The Market Square is still at the centre of the town and is still fairly well used with four markets a week being held regularly and other events on special occasions.
-However, it is the siting of the medieval market stalls both semi-permanent and temporary which has given the Market Square an unusual architectural phenomena.
-As the stalls, or allocated lots, of the traders in the square became less transigent so the stalls began to become permanent buildings with the confines of the square itself, thus many of the square's oldest buildings such as the King's Head Inn are hidden in what appear to be back alleys on the periphery of the square.
+However, it is the siting of the medieval market stalls both semi-permanent and temporary which has given the Market Square an unusual architectural phenomenon.
+As the stalls, or allocated lots, of the traders in the square, became less transient so the stalls began to become permanent buildings within the confines of the square itself, thus many of the square's oldest buildings such as the King's Head Inn are hidden in what appear to be back alleys on the periphery of the square.
 This encroachment continued into the 16th century until the western area of the square (where the Dark Lantern public house is today) was a complex of alleys and lanes.
 This curious maze-like complex existed until the 1960s redevelopment of the town, and the King's Head still appears to be partially hidden by buildings in front of it.